Manik Sarkar: Political career

-Six years after being selected in the CPI (M) State Committee, Sarkar was included in the party state secretariat in the year 1978.
+In 1978, six years after being selected in the CPI (M) State Committee, Sarkar was included in the party state secretariat.
 This was also the year when the first Left Front government had taken control in Tripura.

 In 1980, at the age of 31, he was elected as the Member of the Legislative Assembly from the Agartala constituency.
 This was the start of Manik Sarkar's leadership in his state.
-At around the same time, he was appointed the Chief Whip of the CPI (M).
-His success as the Member of the Legislative Assembly returned in 1983, when he was elected to the Assembly from Krishnanagar, Agartala.
+Around the same time, he was appointed the Chief Whip of the CPI (M).
+In 1983, he was again elected to the Assembly as MLA from Krishnanagar, Agartala.
 When the Left Front government took control in 1993, Sarkar was appointed the State Secretary of the CPI (M).

 The biggest success came to Sarkar in 1998.
 At the age of 49, he became a member of the Politburo of the CPI (M), which is the principal policy-making and executive committee in a Communist party.
 In the same year, he became the Chief Minister of the state of Tripura.
 Since then, he was elected to the same position four consecutive times in 20 years.
 He is one of the very few chief Ministers in India who was in the office for so long.
 His party lost majority in the 2018 elections and he had to step down as a result.

-It was noted that Sarkar will not contest the 2023 elections.
+It was noted that Sarkar did not contest the 2023 elections.
 He revealed that he had done so in order to pave way for younger leadership.